5 min read

 If the mistake requires more explanation (e.g., Section 2 was completed late), attach a brief memo explaining what happened and how it’s been addressed. - Never Backdate

-Employers cannot edit/correct Section 1, therefore employees must be contacted to remedy errors made in Section 1.
+Employers cannot edit or correct Section 1.
+Employees must be contacted to remedy any errors made in Section 1.

 For detailed guidance on correcting I-9 errors, check out the USCIS guide on correcting I-9s.